10 French Video Games for Active, Authentic Language Learning

-Having trouble concentrating on that page in your textbook?
+Feeling restless or having trouble concentrating on that page in your French textbook?

-You can learn French on YouTube through learning channels or fun authentic videos.
-You can listen to French audio in your car.
-You can even learn French with songs.
+We’re living in a digital age, and you don’t need to study like your parents: you can learn French on YouTube through learning channels or fun authentic videos, listen to French audio in your car and even learn French with songs.

 But did you ever think of learning French through video games?

-Coupled with more traditional learning methods and some of those above, video games can augment your learning experience and help make French a regular part of your daily life.
+Coupled with other learning methods, video games can actually augment your learning experience and help make French a regular part of your daily life.

 How Video Games Help You Learn French